grafana/grafana/docs/sources/alerting/alerting-rules/create-grafana-managed-rule.md

 ### Configure no data and error handling

-In the **Configure no data and error handling** option, you can define the alerting behavior when the evaluation returns no data or an error.
+In **Configure no data and error handling**, you can define the alerting behavior when the evaluation returns no data or an error.

 For details about alert states, refer to the [lifecycle of alert instances.][alert-instance-state]